KaranDagar/FSE-2011-Crystal---old/README.md

 FSE-2011-Crystal

 This repository contains information related to the tool Crystal, which helps developers learn about and prevent collaborative conflicts.
 The paper was presented at FSE, 2011.
-The tool was originally presented in this <a href="http://dl.acm.org/citation.cfm?id=2025187">paper</a>.
+The tool was originally presented in this [paper] (http://people.cs.umass.edu/~brun/pubs/pubs/Brun11fse-tool-demo.pdf).
 The Original GitHub page for Crystal made by the authors of the tool.
 (See the <a href="https://github.com/brunyuriy/crystalvc">Original Github Page</a>.)

 Disclaimer: